mattermost/docs/source/collaborate/access-your-workspace.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 Mattermost is accessible through a URL link.
 You'll receive a link from your Mattermost system admin or through an email invitation.
-You can use that link in a web browser, or as a server connection in the `desktop app </collaborate/install-desktop-app.html>`__, the `mobile app for iOS </collaborate/install-ios-app.html>`__, or the `mobile app for Android </collaborate/install-android-app.html>`__.
+You can use that link in a web browser, or as a server connection in the :doc:`desktop app </collaborate/install-desktop-app>`, the :doc:`mobile app for iOS </collaborate/install-ios-app>`, or the :doc:`mobile app for Android </collaborate/install-android-app>`.

 .. tip::